-Basic instruction on a personal computer to learn the touch system for the alphabetic keyboard, number keyboard and ten-key numeric pad.
+Basic instruction, in the Windows environment, on a personal computer to learn the touch system for the alphabetic keyboard, number keyboard and ten-key numeric pad.

 ADM 131 1 0 2 0 0 VOC/TECH OFFICE CALCULATORS

 Electronic calculator operations.
 Emphasis on speed and accuracy.
 Includes topics in addition, subtraction, multiplication and division; also the use of constants, chain computations and prorations.